DeepSingh93/Python-DSA/README.md

 # Hackerrank practice Questions

 - Print the Elements of a Linked List : Ref : hackerrank_linkedlist_practice/print-the-elements-of-a-linked-list.py
+- Insert a node at the head of a linked list : Ref : hackerrank_linkedlist_practice/insert-a-node-at-the-head-of-a-linked-list.py
+- Delete a Node : Ref : hackerrank_linkedlist_practice/delete-a-node-from-a-linked-list.py

 # Practice question output